Reporting Foreign Financial Assets on Form 8938

 How to Value Foreign Assets

 Foreign financial assets are measured using their fair market value in the currency in which the asset is denominated.
-Taxpayers will need to know both the highest fair market value for that asset at any time during the year and the fair market value on the last day of the year.
+Taxpayers have to know the highest fair market value for that asset at any time during the year, as well as the fair market value on the last day of the year.

-Form 8938 facilitates compliance with an internal revenue law (FATCA) and is part of the tax return, and is considered confidential tax return information.
-The purpose of the FBAR is compliance with the Bank Secrecy Act, is not part of the tax return, and is not considered confidential tax return information.
+Form 8938 facilitates compliance with an internal revenue law (FATCA) and it's part of the tax return.
+It's considered to be confidential tax return information.
+The purpose of the FBAR is to ensure compliance with the Bank Secrecy Act.
+It's not part of the tax return, and is therefore not considered to be confidential tax return information.

-FBARs can be and are shared among governmental agencies and are used primarily by the Treasury Department's Financial Crimes Enforcement Network to track and combat international money laundering.
+FBARs can be and are shared among various governmental agencies.
+They're used primarily by the Treasury Department's Financial Crimes Enforcement Network to track and combat international money laundering.

-Form 8938 is designed to be used by the Internal Revenue Service for combating international tax evasion.

-Also, Form 8938 requests information about foreign assets, which includes foreign accounts that hold assets, while the FBAR requests information only about foreign accounts.
+Form 8938 is designed to be used by the IRS to international tax evasion.
+The form also requests information about various foreign assets, including foreign accounts that hold assets, while the FBAR requests information only about foreign accounts.

-An FBAR is required if any United States person (including corporations and other entities) have at least $10,000 held in foreign accounts at any time during the year.
-However, the types of financial accounts reported on the FBAR differ slightly from the types of accounts reported on the Form 8938.
+An FBAR is required if any United States person, corporation, or other entity has at least $10,000 held in foreign accounts at any time during the year.
+The types of financial accounts reported on the FBAR differ slightly from the types of accounts reported on the Form 8938.